aheinous/quicklog-cpp/README.md

 };
 ```

-See quicklog.h for things you can #define to change its behaviour.
+Lastly you can customize quicklog behavior with custom #defines.
+See quicklog.h for a full list.